thingsboard/thingsboard.github.io/docs/user-guide/install/kubernetes.md

 kubectl create -f tb.yaml
 ```

-- Execute next command to see status of Thingsboard Pods:
+- Execute the next command to see the status of Thingsboard Pods:

 ```bash
 kubectl get pods -w -l app=tb